TechPrimers/learning-path-spring-boot-microservices/README.md

 ==================
 The content/views/opinions posted here are solely mine and the code samples created by me are open sourced.
 You are free to use the code samples in Github after forking and you can modify it for your own use.
-All the videos posted here are copyrighted.
+All the videos posted in Youtube are copyrighted.
 You cannot re-distribute videos on this channel in other platforms.